AggelikiChal/AggelikiChal.github.io/_pages/publications.md

 <h2> Preprints and submissions </h2>

-- Luca Aceto, Antonis Achilleos, Aggeliki Chalki, and Anna Ingólfsdóttir. **The complexity of deciding characteristic formulae in van Glabbeek's branching-time spectrum**.  <A href="https://arxiv.org/abs/2405.13697">link to arxiv</A>
+- Luca Aceto, Antonis Achilleos, Aggeliki Chalki, and Anna Ingólfsdóttir. **The complexity of deciding characteristic formulae in van Glabbeek's branching-time spectrum**.  accepted at <A href="https://csl2025.github.io/">CSL 2025</A>, <A href="https://arxiv.org/abs/2405.13697">link to arxiv</A>